yarocruz/channel/README.md

 ## What is RSS Even?

 [RSS](https://en.wikipedia.org/wiki/RSS) stands for Really Simple Syndication.
-It's a way for websites to put share their content online so RSS subscribers can get that content, specially new content, without the user having to visit the site directly.
+It's a way for websites to share their content online so subscribers can get that content.
+Subscribers can get this content by way of RSS.
+This is particularly useful when websites publish new content on a regular basis.
 RSS was particularly popular during the "golden years" of blogging.

 ## Why this project?